scottburch/functional/README.md

     }

-But, what if we want to be able to combine our functions in arbitrary ways.
-Without knowing in advance what we are going to do?
+But, what if we want to be able to combine our functions in arbitrary ways, without knowing in advance what we are going to do?
 Easy!
 Simply have your functions return a monad and use bind().

     Person = F.MONAD();